Miss America (Madeline Joyce): Fictional character biography

-Socially aware teenaged heiress Madeline Joyce was born in Washington, D.C., and was the niece and ward of radio mogul James Bennet, who was sponsoring a Professor Lawson, a scientist claiming to have gotten superpowers through a device that had been struck by lightning.
+Socially aware teenage heiress Madeline Joyce was born in Washington, D.C., and was the niece and ward of radio mogul James Bennet, who was sponsoring Professor Lawson, a scientist claiming to have gotten superpowers through a device that had been struck by lightning.
 Joyce, secretly tampering with the contraption during a thunderstorm that night, herself gained the ability to fly and great strength after lightning similarly struck, knocking her unconscious (she originally had x-ray vision, as well as other powers, but after her few early appearances they were retconned).
 The panicky scientist, seeing the apparently dead young woman, destroyed the device and then killed himself.
 Joyce survived to fight crime as the patriotically garbed Miss America, appearing regularly in Marvel Mystery Comics and All Winners Comics.

 In the latter, she was a member of Timely's superhero team the All-Winners Squad, fighting alongside Captain America and Bucky, the original Human Torch and Toro, the Sub-Mariner, and the Whizzer in the group's two Golden Age adventures.
-In the second of these, she wore glasses, one of the extremely few superheroes to require them.
+In the second of these, she wore glasses, one of the few superheroes to require them.
 Miss America made her final Golden Age appearance in Marvel Mystery Comics #85 (Feb.
 1948).

 Joyce was later revealed to have married fellow Golden Age superhero Robert Frank (the Whizzer).
 Because the two had been exposed to radiation, their first child was the radioactive mutant Nuklo.
-However, Joyce died of complications stemming from childbirth with her second, stillborn child due to radiation poisoning from her first offspring while at Wundagore Mountain, Transia.
+However, Joyce died of complications stemming from childbirth with her second, stillborn child due to radiation poisoning from her first offspring while at Mount Wundagore, Transia.
 It was also suggested during this time that Joyce and Frank were the parents of Avengers members Quicksilver and the Scarlet Witch, although this was ultimately refuted when it was revealed that Magneto and his wife Magda were those twins' biological parents.
 Miss America was then retconned in 1976 as a member of the World War II super-team the Liberty Legion, set between the creation of the Invaders and the post-war All-Winners Squad.
-As a member of the Liberty Legion, she battled the Red Skull, and alongside the Liberty Legion and Invaders she batted the Nazi super-team Super-Axis.
+As a member of the Liberty Legion, she battled the Red Skull, and alongside the Liberty Legion and Invaders, she batted the Nazi super-team Super-Axis.

 Miss America returned from the dead for 24 hours in the 2006 miniseries X-Statix Presents: Dead Girl, where she was revealed to be spending an eternity in Hell.
 However, in the All-New Official Handbook of the Marvel Universe A-Z, select entries of characters featured in that miniseries, including that of the Ancient One, state that the characters in hell were impostors.

 Miss America's reanimated corpse later appears as a cyborg resident of the Core, a subterranean city populated by advanced robots.
 The cyborg does battle with Miss America's former teammate, the Human Torch, and attempts to lull him into a false sense of security.
 The Torch however, realizes that the cyborg is not really his old friend, merely a puppet using her body.